hamsternz/my_bmp/README.md

 # my_bmp

-A utility for writing out RGB pixel data as BMP files.
+A C utility for writing out RGB pixel data as BMP files.

+Writes as 24-bit uncompressed files.
+See main.c for an exmple, that generates the SMTPE colour bars as output.bmp